Feeling Overwhelmed? What does that mean?

 Consider, how much it would cost to live in Thailand or South America for three months.
 It’s a lot cheaper than staying at home with your nose to the grindstone.
 Most of what we earn goes in taxes and in keeping our current lifestyle afloat… the car, the house, the…

 Instead you could be ‘working’ in the sun on your high-tech yacht, learning a foreign language, volunteering on a fresh water project in China or sipping local lager in Laos.
 Go on, you know you want to…

 Taking longer breaks such as a mini-retirement might be just what you need to rest, recover and recharge your tired career or business.

 (I rapped The Four Hour Work Week over at Book Rapper as The Four Hour Jolt)

-Summary: Overcoming overwhelm
+Summary: On Overcoming being Overwhelmed

 The easy solution to being overworked, overwhelmed and stressed out at work is to include more breaks and changes in activity during your day and week.
 There is an old Buddhist saying ‘If you don’t have time to meditate for half an hour, then do a full hour.’
 Take a break to get more done – your body and brain will thank you for it later.